ICARUS-2/chonse2/README.md

 - Load and analyze games from Chess.com, Lichess, or manually from an inputted PGN via the Stockfish version of your choice.
 - Easily link to and share games/analyses with friends.
 - Display move classifications (Luminous, perfect, blunder, etc), engine hierarchy, accuracies, elo estimations, graphs and evaluation bar.
-- Perform moves with real-time analysis.
-- Cloud Hybrid analysis mode, allowing for deeper, faster evaluations using a fraction of the CPU power.
-- Multithreading analysis support, allowing for analysis up to 12x faster on capable devices.
+- Multithreading + Cloud Hybrid eval options.

 ## Editor
 - Input any position onto a board via dragging and dropping.
 - Set castling and en passant rights.
 - Analyze inputted position or play vs AI from there.
+- FEN link to editor state.

 ## Play vs AI
 - Set player color and elo limitations for Stockfish.